Godel-ai/docs-ai/research/Research.md

 * have read papers with really complicated architecture: ACMM paper has the best approach I was looking for&#x20;
 * But need to understand, probably write a visualization paper?
 * SimClr embeddings vs Contrastive Embeddings vs Visual Embeddings vs  Language Models?
-* To make vision language modular interfaces
+* Some kind of Modular Interface between Vision and Language
-* See code are available,  datasets used,  experiments will be done etc
+* See code are available, datasets used, Experiments will be done etc

 ## Reinforcement Learning Robots: Embodied AI